ginofazzi/data-wild-west/README.md

 # Data Wild West - Project Structure

-This repository contains all the necessary code and resources to reproduce the Data Wild West group project.
+This repository contains all the necessary code and resources to reproduce the **"Navigating the Gym Landscape: Analyzing Customer Reviews in Danish Facilities"** project from the Data Wild West group.

 Below is an overview of the key components and their organization: